-Minnesota Hmong Chamber of Commerce is a member driven organization dedicated to creating opportunities that cultivates relationships in the endeavor to promote growth and longevity.
+Minnesota Hmong Chamber of Commerce is a member driven organization dedicated to creating opportunities that cultivate relationships in the endeavor to promote growth and longevity.
 Their mission is to grow and sustain businesses through engagement, collaboration, and advocacy.
-The chamber represents the largest Hmong business community in nation.
+The chamber represents the largest Hmong business community in the nation.

 Oakdale Area Chamber of Commerce

 Oakdale Area Chamber of Commerce strives to connect local businesses within the eastern suburbs of the Twin Cities to the community with the goals of expanding business while supporting the people who support our businesses.
 Their vibrant history of sharing continues with various fundraising and benevolent efforts throughout the year, including events like the Spring Fling, Chamber Golf Tournament, and Holiday Helping Hands, to name a few.

 Rice & Larpenteur Gateway Alliance works to manage future growth of the Rice-Larpenteur Gateway Area in a manner that improves connectivity and accessibility within the corridor and creates an attractive destination with strong businesses, vibrant neighborhoods and beautiful places.
 Rice & Larpenteur is a neighborhood hub where the cities of Roseville, Maplewood and Saint Paul meet.